-Three letters of recommendation need to be submitted from teachers and/or professional colleagues, who are knowledgeable about your character and qualifications as they relate to your potential to succeed in an advanced graduate degree program.
+Three letters of recommendation are required from teachers and/or professional colleagues, who are knowledgeable about your character and qualifications as they relate to your potential to succeed in an advanced graduate degree program.
 You can identify them in the online application.
+You may provide four letters of recommendation if you are concerned that one of your references may not provide a letter by the deadline.
+Applications which do not have 3 letters of recommendation by the deadline will not be reviewed.
 Note: Please do NOT submit Individual Education Plans (IEPs), medical records, statements from medical physicians or psychologists, legal documents, or and other documents that have not been requested, especially if they have personal identifiable information.
 No documents will be returned!

 Admission into the ABENG and BRS graduate programs in the Department of Agricultural and Biological Engineering is granted jointly by the graduate school and the department.
 No single item is used to determine your admission status.
 Therefore, it is important that you provide all the requested information below promptly for processing your application.

 4. Official Transcripts